Medicare Tax Rate 2023

 The self-employed are responsible for paying both the employee share as well as that of the employer.

-Is There a Limit on Medicare Tax?
+Is There a Medicare Tax Limit?

 In fact, higher earners pay an Additional Medicare Tax of 0.9% on all earned income above $125,000 (married and filing separately), $200,000 (single, head of household or qualifying widow or widower with dependent child) or $250,000 (married and filing jointly).
 So if you make $150,000 per year and are married and filing separately, you will pay the standard 1.45% on the first $125,000 of your income and 2.35% (1.45% plus 0.9%) on the remaining $25,000.

-Higher income earners will also pay an additional surtax for their Medicare Part B and Part D premiums.
+Higher income earners will also pay an additional Medicare surtax for their Medicare Part B and Part D premiums.

-How Is Medicare Tax Calculated?
+How Is the Medicare Percentage Tax Rate Calculated for 2023?

 The Medicare tax rate is determined by the IRS and is subject to change.
 To calculate the Medicare tax, multiply your earnings by 0.0145.
 So if your biweekly pay is $2,000, your Medicare tax will be $29 (2,000 x 0.0145 = 29).